CrackLewis/CrackLewis/README.md

 - ⚡ Fun fact: ...
 -->

-# I accept any form of criticism but I perfer pardon.
+# I accept any form of criticism but I perfer pardon, and I will behave better to earn it.
 I'm sorry.